-The formal rules for the making of FOIA requests to the Department of Transportation are set forth in Title 49, Part 7, of the Code of Federal Regulations.
-Print editions of the full Code of Federal Regulations are available in many law libraries and all federal depository libraries.
-A copy of the portions of Part 7 pertaining to making FOIA requests may be obtained from the FOIA Requester Service Center for the Department of Transportation's Office of the Secretary.
+The formal rules for the making of FOIA requests to the Department of Transportation are set forth in Part 7 of Volume 49 of the Code of Federal Regulations.
+This multiple-volume set is available in all law libraries and federal depository libraries.
+A copy of the portions of Part 7 pertaining to making FOIA requests may be obtained from the FOIA Requester Service Center for the Department of Transportation's Office of the Secretary (contact information can be found here).
 These regulations also can be accessed on the Department of Transportation's FOIA site on the World Wide Web under "Department of Transportation FOIA Regulations."
 However, in most cases, this Reference Guide should provide you with all the basic information that you will need.